Jasmin7102/Project/README.md

 <img width="412" alt="Screenshot 2022-10-20 at 1 41 22 AM" src="https://user-images.githubusercontent.com/56545525/196794203-f87b6770-a3dd-4a49-8860-b4163d63e45c.png">

 Linking Drawer Navigation and other Navigation isn't performed by me yet.

+In simple screen without navigation, we design ourr own header but designing a header in the presence of navigation make use of Options to add headerTitle, change color or background color of title, to add an image or button to the right of header, etc.